 Join the Fight to Rebuild Shreveport

-As Commissioner, Jim Taliaferro voted against mask mandates, helped deliver tax relief, and stood strong for our 2nd Amendment rights.
+As Commissioner, Jim Taliaferro opposed mask mandates, delivered tax relief for small businesses, and stood strong for our 2nd Amendment rights.

-As Councilman, Jim voted against the expansion of speed zone cameras, helped deliver multiple pay increases for First Responders, and supported critical upgrades to our water system.
+As Councilman, Jim opposed the expansion of speed zone cameras, delivered multiple pay increases for our police officers, and supported critical upgrades to our water system.

-During Mayor Arceneaux and Councilman Taliaferro's tenure, Shreveport has been the benefactor of hundreds of millions in new investment from deals with Curtis “50 Cent” Jackson, Schlumberger, Prolec GE, and more – breathing hope, opportunity and jobs into our community.
+During Mayor Arceneaux and Councilman Taliaferro's tenure, Shreveport has been the benefactor of hundreds of millions of dollars in new investment from deals with Amazon, Curtis “50 Cent” Jackson, SLB, Prolec GE, and more – breathing hope, opportunity and good-paying jobs into our community.

-Pictured: Councilman Taliaferro welcomes Curtis "50 Cent" Jackson and G-Unit Film & Television, Inc. to the City of Shreveport
+Pictured right: Councilman Taliaferro welcomes Curtis "50 Cent" Jackson and G-Unit Film & Television, Inc. to the City of Shreveport.

-Under Councilman Taliaferro's leadership, valuable city assets like "The Purple Park" in Broadmoor have been revitalized.
-Jim is a reliable voice for both improving our community and opposing new taxes that would negatively impact our citizens.
+Under Councilman Taliaferro's leadership, valuable city assets like "The Purple Park" in Broadmoor and the Downtown Spray Park have been revitalized.
+Jim is a reliable voice for both improving our infrastructure while opposing wasteful spending that would negatively impact our citizens.

 Pictured: Councilman Taliaferro joins Mayor Arceneaux & community leaders for the re-opening of "The Purple Park."